This Bed We Made Review

 While taking the roll of film back to the room, Sophie notices the bathroom is emitting a strange glow, a bright red rather than the usual white of the bulbs.
 Upon entering the bathroom, Sophie finds it is being used as a photographer's dark room.
 To add to the already creepy atmosphere this creates, the photos hanging above the bath are of Sophie herself, snooping through other guests' belongings.

-From this point on, it is down to the player what they do next.
+From this point on, it is down to the player to decide what to do next.
 The option to throw away evidence becomes available, including the photos that incriminate Sophie herself, as well as many other choices.
 The option to team up with either Andrew or Beth comes through a panicked phone call after finding the initial photos, with this choice affecting much of the rest of This Bed We Made.
 From this moment, the story can branch into many differing paths.
 Through exploring the rest of the rooms on the fifth, a story can be built from evidence found; it is down to the player to use their own critical thinking to work out the gaps missing from the story.

 This Bed We Made, PC, Review, Puzzle Board, Gameplay, Screenshots